Data Processing and Cloud Hosting Business License in Dubai

 Telecommunications and Digital Government Regulatory Authority (TDRA): Certain data hosting and processing activities may require notification or registration with the TDRA.

-Annual licence renewal: The business licence must be renewed annually, with updated documentation submitted to Dubai South.
+Annual license renewal: The business license must be renewed annually, with updated documentation submitted to Dubai South.

 Audit and accounting requirements: Free zone companies are required to maintain proper financial records.
 Corporate tax registration with the Federal Tax Authority is required for eligible businesses.